Join us! One City, Many Stories Citywide Reading Program Book Discussion

-Join your neighbors in a discussion of the non-fiction The Butterfly Effect: Insects and the Making of the Modern World by Edward D. Melillo on Thursday, October 22, at 7:00 p.m.
-Librarian Olivia Radbill will lead the small group discussion over Zoom.
-The Butterfly Effect is an insightful, entertaining dive into the fruitful, centuries-long relationship between humans and insects, revealing the fascinating and surprising array of ways in which these creatures have altered—and continue to shape—the very frameworks of our existence.
+Join your neighbors in a discussion of the novel New People by award-winning South Pasadena-based author Danzy Senna on Saturday, October 24, at 2:00 p.m.
+Librarian Chelsea Clark will lead the small group discussion over Zoom.
+A heartbreaking and darkly comic page-turner, New People explores race, class and manners in contemporary America and challenges our every assumption about how we define one another, and ourselves.
 Sign up here to participate.
 One City, Many Stories (OCMS) encourages the community to engage with the theme “Exploring Common Ground” through the lens of literature and discussion.
 Learn more at www.southpasadenaca.gov/ocms.

 Cathy Billings